hamailzaidi/ai_audio_detection/README.md

 # Synthetic Audio Detection Project
+> **Version 1.0** – Basic end-to-end framework for detecting synthetic audio using classical ML models.

-This projec is a Proof-of-concept for training and evaluating classical machine learning models to detect synthetic audio.
+This projec contains a implemented solution for training and evaluating classical machine learning models to detect synthetic audio.
 It uses frequency based feature extraction like MFCC, FFT, STFTs etc and, for the time being, does not include image (Spectrogram) processing technique.

-The solution implemented is inspired from a 2019 University of Toronto study on differentiating between real and synthetic audios.
+The solution implemented is inspired from a 2019 York University, Toronto study on differentiating between real and synthetic audios.
 The data used in the training has been taken from the same project, an open source *Fake or Real* (FoR) dataset which contains around 110K real audios and 80K syntehtic audios.
 The research paper of FoR has been attached in the **Documentation** folder.
 The dataset is publically available at https://bil.eecs.yorku.ca/datasets/

 *FoR dataset* includes synthetic audios from various TTS models (also highlighted in the papers attached), including,
 - DeepVoice3